Before we meet today's featured author, I want to announce that the winner of the signed copy of Designing Love, by Kimberly Rose Johnson, is:

 Finally, what question would you like to ask my readers?

-Thank you, Louise, for visiting with us and telling us about your novel.
-Readers, Louise has offered to give a signed copy of her book to the winner of our drawing on Thursday, June 21.
+Thanks, Louise, for telling us about your novel.
+Readers, Louise has offered to give a signed copy of her book to the winner of our drawing on Monday, April 24.
 To enter, leave a comment below in answer to Louise's question, above.
 "Please enter me" won't get you entered.
-Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.
+The drawing is done by email, so leave your email address, like so: trish[at]trishperry[dot]com.

 Also, I'd love it if you'd connect with me on Facebook.
 Just click on my name at the right of today's post.